We all know the saying, “what you don’t know can’t hurt you.” When it comes to your personal finances, this couldn’t be farther from the truth.

-If your goals for the new year include improving your personal finances and you do just one thing, do this.
+If your goals include improving your personal finances, you just have to do one thing: this.
 Simply sit down with statements from all of your accounts and credit cards and categorize all of your expenses.
 You can use an excel spreadsheet, good old fashioned pen and paper or you can even find websites that offer a service to help categorize your past transactions.
 Use whatever method of categorizing that makes this process the most comfortable for you.
 When categorizing, I recommend using very specific categories (examples: food, gas, electricity, rent, etc.) and also putting them in a secondary category of “needs” and “wants”.
 The “needs” are exactly what you would expect.
-They are the things you absolutely can’t go without like food, rent and electricity.
+They are the things you absolutely can’t go without — food, rent and electricity.
 The “wants” would be everything else like eating at restaurants, memberships, trips to Starbucks, etc… Also take a tally of all the of the money you earned in the same time period.
 I recommend doing this for at least 6 months to give you a really good picture of your personal cash flow.

 You will be surprised at how much better this simple exercise will make you feel about your finances.
 It will give peace of mind, control and help you form a better relationship with your money.
 Good luck and let us know if you have any questions as you work through this exercise.

 If you would like to hear about how we can help you get on track towards your financial goals through comprehensive financial planning.
-Set up a free consultation below.
+Schedule a complimentary consultation.